About SDG Bergen

 A number of activities on sustainability and the science-policy interface are collected under the SDG Bergen initiative.
 The four prime SDG Bergen activities are:

 - The SDG Conference Bergen is the annual national conference for the university sector to engage critically with the SDGs.
-Academic Director for the 2020 conference is Vice-Rector Annelin Eriksen.
+Scientific Director for the 2020 conference is Vice-Rector Annelin Eriksen.

-- Utdanning 2030 (Education 2030) is a working group, which aims to integrate SDG-oriented activites in the education at the university.
-The group is lead by Vice-Rector Annelin Eriksen.
+- Utdanning 2030 (Education 2030) is a working group, working with the aim to integrate SDG-oriented activites in the education at the university.
+The group's report is currently being processed for implementation.
+The group is led by Vice-Rector Annelin Eriksen.